top of page

 • Diaper Bank |HH Family Center |Brooklyn |NewYork

 HOPE AND HEALING FAMILY CENTER BROOKLYN DIAPER BANK Learn more about HHFC Brooklyn Diaper Bank service.
 Overview Diaper need – the lack of a sufficient supply of diapers to keep a baby or child clean, dry, and healthy – is a significant problem in the U.S. According to the National Diaper Bank Network (NDBN), diaper need affects more than five million children living in poor or low-income families.
 Babies without clean diapers are exposed to more potential health risks & less likely accepted to daycares, leaving parents unable to attend work.
 HHFC believes that clean diapers are a basic need for babies and their caregivers.
 Our work helps ensure families have enough diapers for their infants and toddlers.
 No one should have to worry about affording this basic need!
 (Diaper sizes we distribute are from NB to size 7.
 No wipes and no pull-ups.)
 10,936 The number of the diapers we have distributed so far.
-To get benefit from this service please fill out below intake form.
-We will be in touch with you within 24 hrs.
+To get benefit from this service please complete intake form below in your preferred language.
+Intake process is within 30 days.
 Intake Form Formulario de Admisión Patient/ Client Referral Form Download Patient/ Client Referral Form Download Consent Form To donate diapers please call ahead and stop by our office!
-HHFC's Office Address OFFICE ADDRESS: 1420 Bushwick Avenue Brooklyn, NY 11207 Suite 348.
-HHFC's Phone Number PHONE: Office: 1 (347) 384-1494
+OFFICE ADDRESS: 1420 Bushwick Avenue Brooklyn, NY 11207 Suite 348.
+PHONE: Office: 1 (347) 384-1494

 View All